cyverse/cyverse-sdk/docs/getting-started-set-token.md

 }
 ```

-This topic is covered in great detail at [Authorization Guide](http://agaveapi.co/documentation/authorization-guide/) in the Agave live docs
+This topic is covered in great detail at the Agave [Authorization Guide](http://developer.agaveapi.co/#authorization)

 *This completes the section on obtaining an OAuth2 authentication token.*